This is what you can expect when you make a complaint to us.

 - not declaring or managing conflicts of interest

 - not declaring associations incompatible with their role or that may give rise to a reasonable perception they’re not upholding their obligations or reputation as a Victoria Police employee

 - unauthorised secondary employment

-- misuse of police resources and breaches of information security
+- misuse of police resources

-- stalking, family violence, sexual offences, assault
+- stalking, family violence, assault, sexual misconduct and sexual assault

 - breaches of human rights

 - duty failure, such as failure to take appropriate action, follow Victoria Police policies, provide adequate care or report misconduct or corruption

 - misrepresentation on log books, time sheets or registers.

 - service issues such as administrative errors or slow response times